Sex Therapy

 In fact, sex therapy is legitimate and professional (both individual therapy or with a family therapist).
 It's all about discussing the sexual problems and negative sexual encounters that you or you and your partner may be experiencing, and working toward a resolution.

-sex therapist near me or you will work with you to talk about what's going on in your life and trying to find the cause behind the problems that you are facing, such as performance anxiety.
+sex therapist near me or you will work with you to talk about what's going on in your life and try to find the cause behind the problems that you are facing, such as performance anxiety.

 There is a great deal to understand about human sexuality in anyone.
-For some, it's very easy to express themselves sexually, and their sexuality feels straightforward.
+For some, it's very easy to express themselves sexually, and their sexuality seems straightforward.
 For others, it may be difficult to do so; they may have many sexual concerns and sexual challenges.
 This could be the result of a physical sexual problem, or it could be the result of something psychological.

 It's possible that thoughts or beliefs about sex while growing up could alter the way someone thinks and feels about it even as they grow into adulthood.
 A specific situation in adulthood also could change the way that someone thinks or feels about sex and their own sexuality to lead to a healthy sex life.

 Some of the common ways that you will work on sexual problems are through communication with a partner, focusing more on your experiences with your partner, watching educational videos or changing the methods by which you interact with your partner and many others.
 Each of these methods will involve you alone or you with your current partner.
 There is no physical contact between you and a sex therapist, which is how the level of professionalism is maintained.
+Individual therapy sessions may be incorporated into the counseling process, but it’s common for most sessions to involve both partners.
+It can be important to feel comfortable with your therapist, as you will likely discuss emotional factors and intimate details.
+Your therapist may teach you helpful coping mechanisms and ways to foster physical and emotional intimacy.

 What does sex therapy address?